MysteryPancake/_.hips/README.md

 #### [Ls_KarmaSunset_v01](https://github.com/lcrs/_.hips/raw/refs/heads/main/Ls_KarmaSunset_v01)
-You can kind of render a sunset using a uniform volume on a sphere as big as the entire earth with a real geo-referenced DEM terrain displacement map:
+You can sorta render a sunset using a uniform volume on a sphere as big as the entire earth with a geo-referenced DEM terrain, letting the atmosphere both scatter and absorb the same colour so the sky gradient from the low-angle sun appears naturally:

 <img width="1985" height="857" alt="Ls_KarmaSunset_v01" src="https://github.com/user-attachments/assets/34b49392-95c7-40c3-aed7-08908b59b9fe" />